Hedge Removal Cost

 If your hedge is difficult to access, or if it is difficult to get the equipment in the right place for removing the hedge, then this can result in some additional costs.

-These factors can make the work more difficult and will usually add more time to the length of the job, which will then, ultimately, result in additional labour costs.
+These factors can make the work more difficult and will usually add more time to the length of the job.
+This ultimately results in additional labour costs.

 What's Involved in Removing Hedges?